On the continuous-time limit of the Barab\'asi-Albert random graph: Preliminaries

-\end{enumerate} \end{defn} where $d(v,t)$ denotes the degree of the vertex $v$ in $G_m^t$.
-We explicitly underline that here $(G_m^t)_{t\geq 1}$ starts at time $t=1$ with a single vertex, $v_1$, without loops.
+\end{enumerate} In \eqref{BA} $d(v,t)$ denotes the degree of the vertex $v$ in $G_m^t$. \end{defn} We explicitly underline that $(G_m^t)_{t\geq 1}$ starts at time $t=1$ with a single vertex, $v_1$, without loops.
 However, since at time $t=2$ the only existing vertex is $v_1$, then a loop is produced.